awsdocs/amazon-chime-user-guide/doc_source/voice-focus.md

 Repeat those steps to turn Amazon Voice Focus on again\.

-**To turn off Amazon Voice Focus in a mobile app**

-1. In the meeting window, choose **Options** in the upper\-right corner\.

-1. Choose **Disable Voice Focus \(noise suppression\)**\.

-Repeat those steps to turn Amazon Voice Focus on again\.

 **Note**
+For information about turning off Amazon Voice Focus in the Amazon Chime mobile app, see [Turning off Amazon Voice Focus](mobile-mtg-options.md#mobile-voice-focus)\.

 Currently, Amazon Voice Focus runs on these devices:
-Windows 8\.1 and later on computers running at least 4th generation Intel processors, or the AMD equivalent\. macOS machines from 2007 and later\.
++ Windows 8\.1 and later on computers running at least 4th generation Intel processors, or the AMD equivalent\.
++ macOS machines from 2007 and later\.
-Android version 4\.5 and later\. iOS version 10\.0 and later\.
++ Android version 4\.5 and later\.
++ iOS version 10\.0 and later\.